Dr. Camille Wardrop Alleyne

 Dr. Deborah Persaud was born in Guyana

 Dr. Deborah Persaud is a virologist who primarily works on HIV/AIDS at Johns Hopkins Children’s Center.
 Persaud was born in Guyana and moved to the US at age 16.
-She attended the New York University School of Medicine and received her undergraduate degree and went on to earn a master’s degree at the New York University School of Medicine.
+She attended the New York University School of Medicine.
+Dr. Deborah received her undergraduate degree and went on to earn a master’s degree at the New York University School of Medicine.
 She started Residency at the Babies Hospital of New York, and finished her Chief Residency at the same hospital.
 Persaud later was a fellow at the New York University School of Medicine.
 She began her academic career as an Assistant Professor of Pediatrics at the Johns Hopkins University School of Medicine from 1997 to 2004.

 In 2005, Persaud became an Associate Professor of Pediatrics at the Johns Hopkins University School of Medicine.
 In 2013, Dr. Persaud worked as part of a team who showed that a baby had been cured of HIV by giving it anti-HIV drug.
 She won the Elizabeth Glaser Scientist Award for her research and was featured in Time magazine’s Top 100 most influential people in 2013 for her work In 2014 Persaud’s work contributed to a second baby being cured of HIV.